top of page

 This is just the beginning.

-They waited twenty-five years for the right moment.
+He waited twenty-five years for the right moment.
 This is it.

 Discipline and patience always pay off.
 The art world's timeline is meaningless.
 Make the work.
 Everything else follows.